wellwelwel/poku/CONTRIBUTING.md

 ## Issues

-By opening an **Issue**, please describe the problem.
+By opening an **Issue**, please describe the problem.<br />
 If you can share a basic repro, it will be great.

 ---

 ## Pull Requests

-By opening a **Pull Request**, please describe the proposed solution and what it solves.
+By opening a **Pull Request**, please describe the proposed solution and what it solves.<br />
+The final commit message will be generated from the _PR_ title by using "**Squash and Merge**".

 ---